S3-working-group/s3-practical-guide/docs/all.md

 **Complexity:** An environment where unknowns are unknown, cause and effect can only be understood in retrospect, and actions lead to unpredictable changes.
 [Snowden and Boone]

-**Concern:** An assumption that cannot (for now at least) be backed up by reasoning or enough evidence to prove its relevance or validity to those who are considering it.
+**Concern:** An assumption that cannot (for now at least) be backed up by reasoning or enough evidence to qualify as an objection to those who are considering it.

-**Consent (principle):** **Raise, seek out and resolve objections to decisions and actions,** so that you can reduce the potential for undesirable consequences and discover worthwhile ways to improve.
+**Consent (principle):** **Raise, seek out and resolve objections to proposals, existing agreements and activity**, to reduce the potential for decisions leading to undesirable consequences and to discover worthwhile ways to improve.

 **Constituent:** A team (e.g. a circle, team, department, branch, project or organization) who delegate authority to a representative to act on their behalf in other team or organizations.